Structured Sentiment Analysis as Transition-based Dependency Graph Parsing: Experiments

-Lastly, while not fine-tuning hyper-parameters for individual languages, our approach delivers a strong and consistent performance in SSA across benchmarks, which suggests that the proposed transition-based method is robust and can be directly applied to other languages and datasets.
+Lastly, while not fine-tuning hyper-parameters for individual datasets, our approach delivers a strong and consistent performance in SSA across benchmarks, which suggests that the proposed transition-based method is robust and can be directly applied to other datasets.